BIOTECHNOLOGY FROM THE BLUE FLOWER

+Biotechnology from the Blue Flower is a project of a new sculptural bio-digital installation which can exist across both real and virtual spaces, with a focus on the areas of the use of chicory for dietary fibre and its impact on human health and the human microbiome.

-The artists will create a new sculptural bio-digital installation which can exist across both real and virtual spaces.
-It will be based on an exploration of chicory plant research.
-The artists will focus on the areas of the use of chicory for dietary fibre and its impact on human health and the human microbiome.
-The artists work with the plants themselves: the roots, chicory flour and chicory inulin and terpenes, as well as other potential materials we might discover.
+Biotechnology from the Blue Flower is a project of a new sculptural bio-digital installation which can exist across both real and virtual spaces, with a focus on the areas of the use of chicory for dietary fibre and its impact on human health and the human microbiome.
+The artists work with the plants themselves: the roots, chicory flour and chicory inulin and terpenes, as well as other potential materials that might be discovered.
 Both artists have extensive experience in working with biological media including medicines and genetically modified materials and therefore have a good understanding of health and safety, ethical and biocontainment issues.

 The final artwork would also be accompanied by a participatory drop-in workshop activity using materials and techniques to create a forum for dialogue and discussion, as well as an events programme

 In 2019, Anna Dumitriu and Alex May visited Sensus b.v. – the industrial partner engaged in the CHIC Consortium.
 They 3D scanned several roots of the Chicorium intybus specimens provided by the Consortium partners.